 All Fanshawe students starting a new program must complete the International Student Form at least seven days before travelling.
 Your International Student form will let us know your date of arrival, arrival address and flight information.
-Please complete the International Student Form and upload your Passport Request (PPR) or your Port of Entry (POE) study permit approval letter no later than April 12, 2023.
-Failure to complete this form by April 12, 2023 may result in a cancellation of your registration for May 2023.
+Please complete the International Student Form and upload your Passport Request (PPR) or your Port of Entry (POE) study permit approval letter no later than the dates listed below.

 We are pleased to provide a complimentary airport shuttle service to students arriving in Canada for the first time.
-Note: Shuttle service is from Toronto’s Pearson Airport to a London or regional campus address (St. Thomas, Woodstock, Simcoe).
+Note: The complimentary shuttle service is from Toronto’s Pearson Airport to London, St. Thomas, or Woodstock only.

-Students arriving with family members (and/or pets) are required to book their own transportation, and may be eligible for a transportation credit.
-Please email fanshawecares@Fanshawec.ca for more information on arrival resources, and the family transportation credit.
+Students arriving with family members (and/or pets) or going to our Simcoe Campus are required to book their own transportation and may be eligible for a transportation credit.
+Please email firstname.lastname@example.org for more information on arrival resources and the family transportation credit.

-Students arriving to the London International Airport (YXU) can arrange local transportation (ie: taxi, Uber) upon arrival to their destination within London and may also be considered for a transportation credit.
+Students arriving at the London International Airport (YXU) can arrange local transportation (i.e., taxi, Uber) upon arrival to their destination within London and may also be considered for a transportation credit.